Júlia Bergmann: Early life

-Júlia Isabelle Bergmann was born and raised in Munich, Germany to a Brazilian mother and German father.
+Bergmann was born in Munich, Germany to a Brazilian mother and German father.
 She and her family moved to Brusque, Brazil in 2011 when she was in the fourth grade.
-She has said her parents decided to move the family to Brazil so her and her brother could experience another country with a different culture, learn the language, and learn how to adapt with different people.
-She is fluent in German, Portuguese, and English, and speaks some French and Spanish.
+She said her parents decided to move the family to Brazil so she and her brother could experience another country with a different culture, learn the language, and learn how to adapt with different people.
+She is fluent in German, Portuguese, and English.

-She attended high school at Amplo High School in Brusque, Brazil.
 Both of her parents played volleyball, so she began taking up the sport in fifth grade.
-After just two years of playing volleyball, she began representing her city in high level tournaments.
-Bergmann opted to attend college at Georgia Tech, something she knew she wanted to do from a young age in order to play volleyball and study physics.
+After two years of playing volleyball, she began representing her city in high level tournaments.
+Bergmann opted to attend college in the United States at Georgia Tech, something she knew she wanted to do from a young age in order to play volleyball and study physics.

 Career

 College

 Bergmann joined the Georgia Tech Yellow Jackets volleyball team in 2019.
 As a freshman, she led the team in kills and was named Atlantic Coast Conference Freshman of the Year.

 As a junior in 2021, Bergmann helped the team to the 2021 NCAA tournament final eight, the first time the team got to that round in 18 years.
 She was named an AVCA First Team All-American and ACC Player of the Year in 2021.
 She finished the regular season 12th in the NCAA in points (577.5) and 13th in the country in kills (497), both stats which led the ACC.